spacesuit-extension/SpaceSuit/README.md

 we endorse MetaMask - their code is excellent, and we recommend it to anyone who does not need hardware wallet support.

-I started writing this project after trying, and failing, to add Ledger support to MetaMask.
+We started writing this project after trying, and failing, to add Ledger support to MetaMask.
 This was not MetaMask's fault.
 Due to some very surprising security decisions in Chrome, it will be a complex task to add Ledger support to MetaMask without damaging their security.
 In the short term, it proved quicker